-How to Can Meat – the Raw Pack Method…
+How to Can Meat – The Rw Pack Method…

-I came back the other day from a Hanukkah party and found this deer ham on the porch wrapped in a plastic bag.
+I came home one day and found this deer ham on the porch wrapped in a plastic bag.

 Did I already say that I have the best neighbors ever?

 Anyway, they went hunting and butchered the deer and brought me one of the hind legs.
-There was about 10 pounds of meat in just this hind leg!
-It was a deer.
+There were about 10 pounds of meat in just this hind leg!
+It was a huge deer.